STAND. COM. REP. NO. 1690

 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.C.R.
-No. 137 entitled:
+Your Committee on Commerce and Consumer Protection, to which was referred S.C.R.
+No. 48 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
-No. 137 and recommends its adoption.
+As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 48, as amended herein, and recommends its adoption in the form attached hereto as S.C.R.
+No. 48, S.D.
+1.